matloff/regtools/inst/UnbalancedClasses.md

 - `trueratio` is the actual such ratio

-The return value is the set of adjusted conditional class  probabilities for the new cases.
+The return value is the set of adjusted conditional class probabilities.

 For instance, suppose we are in a setting in which there are equal numbers of the two classes in our dataset, yet we know the true